 What fish can I catch in Destin?

-If you’d want to compile a list of all the fish in Destin, you’d need a whole book.
-There’s no end to what you can catch here!
+Fishing in Destin is one of the most exciting things you can do in this part of Florida.
+If you’d want to compile a list of species you can catch out here, you’d need a whole book.
 Here are some of the best picks of a Destin fishing voyage.

-You’ll find these creatures year-round in the shallow waters of the Choctawhatchee Bay.
+You’ll find these creatures year-round in the shallow waters of Choctawhatchee Bay.
 Come in summer or fall, and you can get your hands on some oversized “Bulls.”
 Hit these fishing grounds and get your hands on enough fish to fill the boat!
 There’s also a star-studded supporting cast of Spotted Trout, Flounder, and Sheepshead adding to the menu at the end of the day.
-For more information on Redfish fishing in Destin, you can read our guide.

 Wherever you can find Tarpon, chances are that it’s going to make the list of top catches in the area.
 The “Silver King” is one of the world’s most prized inshore game fish, and for good reason too.
 These ancient creatures leap out of the water as they do whatever they can to get off the end of your line.
 So settle in for the fight of your life.